JanaDroubi/healthpal-backend/README.md

 # HealthPal Backend (scaffold)

-This is a generated scaffold for the HealthPal backend using Express, Sequelize and MySQL.
+This is a generated scaffold for the HealthPal backend using Express and MySQL.

 Setup: